solemansay/Day-Planner/README.md

 <img src = "assets/BrowserView.jpg" alt = "browser view">

-The reason for making this day planner was to create a website that would save and store your information for the day in the provided text areas. while doing this exercise I was able to flex the new knowledge that I have on the DOM as well as creating loops.
+The reason for making this day planner was to create a website that would save and store your information for the day in the provided text areas. while doing this exercise I was able to flex the new knowledge that I have on the DOM as well as creating loops and functions.

 # How it works